ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/data.rst

 - Consider data formats, data chunking, and data compression when designing a task.
 - Clean working directories before you start the task, as a previous run or previous date cycle could have left files behind.
 - Store frequently-accessed invariant data (static data) on disk or other highly available data storage and document its expected structure in the task or suite documentation, ideally using a consistent naming convention.
 - Treat static data as a dependency of the suite and use some form of version control or snapshots for reproducibility.
+- Periodically clean out-of-date data to avoid build-up of data on disk once archived, including task log files.
+- Minimise filesystem access by avoiding unnecessary file reads and writes.
+For example, prefer a single `grib_set` to assign multiple attributes rather than one per attribute.

 Retrieving data from remote services, databases, and archives
 -------------------------------------------------------------